SepidehGhorbanian/Data_Mining_Exercises/KNN_BreastCancer/README.md

 ## Getting Started

+1. Download and install python on your computer
+2. Make sure to install libraries that have been mentioned before in the 'Technologies' section of the text, if you don't already have them
-1. Clone this repo (for help see this [tutorial](https://help.github.com/articles/cloning-a-repository/)).
+3. You can either directly download this repo or clone it (for help see this [tutorial](https://help.github.com/articles/cloning-a-repository/))
-2. Dataset is from the UCI website [here](https://archive.ics.uci.edu/ml/machine-learning-databases/breast-cancer-wisconsin/)
+4. Dataset is from the UCI website [here](https://archive.ics.uci.edu/ml/machine-learning-databases/breast-cancer-wisconsin/)
-3. Data processing and transformation scripts are being kept [here](https://github.com/Unisepp/Data_Mining_Exercises/blob/main/KNN_BreastCancer/BreastCancer_KNN.py)
+5. Data processing and transformation scripts are being kept [here](https://github.com/Unisepp/Data_Mining_Exercises/blob/main/KNN_BreastCancer/BreastCancer_KNN.py)
+6. Run the code in python and see the results